How To Keep Yourself & Your Stuff Safe This Holiday Season

 'Tis the Season-stuff gets stolen, La-la-la-la-la, La-Lock Your Doors!

-But seriously, there's no bigger bummer, save for a lump of coal in your stocking, than to have someone mess with you, your home or your stuff at Christmastime.
-And unfortunately, criminals don't take holidays or vacations--but they'll come take your stuff while your on one!
+But seriously, there's no bigger bummer, save for a lump of coal in your stocking, than to have someone mess with you, your home, or your stuff during the holidays.
+And unfortunately, criminals don't take holidays or vacations--but they'll come to take your stuff while you're on one!

 That's why it's important to remember some key pieces of advice during this season of Advent.

 Full disclosure, I run a Neighborhood Watch in Bangor.
 My neighbors and I actually decided to start one up, several years ago, right around the holiday season.
 We did so because so many of us had experiences involving packages being stolen from our own front steps, or vehicles being rifled through in our own driveways.

 We would meet monthly with members of the Bangor Police Department and learn tips to keep ourselves, our homes, and our stuff safe.
 They're pretty common-sense things you can do, so let me share a few with you!

 1.)
 To protect your home for the holidays, a good place to start is to light the place up!
 Not just with Christmas lights, but with floodlights.
 Using exterior lights, with timers or sensors could very well discourage would-be thieves from targeting your home.
 Pair those lights with some security cameras, and you now have a way to help identify anyone who doesn't belong on your doorstep!

 2.)
 The next step is the easiest, most obvious thing you can do to keep your home secure.
 It's so obvious, you would think I wouldn't even have to mention it, yet there are still people who DON'T do this, so I will mention it for their sake.
 Lock.
 Your.
 Doors.